County Well Index FAQs

-If you have a copy of CWI, or are using (https://mnwellindex.web.health.stte.mn.us),you can search the database based on Public Land Survey (township, range, and section) or by well address or owner's name.
+If you are using the Minnesota Well Index webpage (https://mnwellindex.web.health.stte.mn.us) or cwi4VIEW, you can search the database based on Public Land Survey (township, range, and section), by well address, or by owner's name.
 Keep in mind that the owner's name is (usually) that of the owner at the time the well was drilled.
-Address searches also are often not successful since small inconsistencies or errors in entry of the address or the search criteria will cause the search to fail.
-If you do not have CWI, and are in the Twin Cities area, you can stop by the MGS and a staff member will help you search for your well.
-The Environmental Services office or Soil and Water Conservation District office or other county office in your county may also have CWI available and may be able to help you with database searches also.
+Address searches also are often not successful since small inconsistencies or errors in the entry of the address or the search criteria will cause the search to fail.

 cwi4VIEW provides a variety of ways to select, or sort, and list or report information about wells.
 A group of wells can be selected based on a single criteria of combination of criteria.
 For example, a user can select all wells in a certain township, range, and section, that encounter bedrock within 50 feet of the surface, or wells that pump water from the Jordan aquifer.
 Once the wells have been selected the information can be viewed on-screen, the list printed, or reports generated for individual well records.

 Does the database include information in addition to that on the well record?